Skip to content

 Short description

-If the AWS Identity and Access Management (IAM) user or role creates an Amazon EKS cluster that's different from the cluster that aws-iam-authenticator uses, then you get the Unauthorized error message.
+The "Unauthorized" error occurs when an AWS Identity and Access Management (IAM) user or role creates an Amazon EKS cluster that's different from the aws-iam-authenticator cluster.
 To resolve this issue, configure your Amazon EKS cluster's role-based access control (RBAC) to authorize the IAM entity.
 For more information about RBAC, see Using RBAC authorization on the Kubernetes website.

 Only the creator of the Amazon EKS cluster has system:masters permissions to configure the cluster.
-There are two ways to extend system:masters permissions to other IAM users and roles:
+There are two ways to extend system:masters permissions to other IAM users and roles.
+You can assume the cluster creator credentials, and then add the IAM role in the mapRoles section of the aws-auth ConfigMap.
+Or, you can use Amazon EKS access entries.

 Important: It's a best practice not to add cluster_creator to the ConfigMap.
 If you incorrectly configure your ConfigMap, then all IAM users and roles, including cluster_creator, might permanently lose access to the Amazon EKS cluster.
-By default, the cluster_creator has admin access to the cluster that it created, so you don't need to add the cluster_creater to the aws-auth ConfigMap.
+By default, the cluster_creator has admin access to the cluster that it created.
+That means that you aren't required to add the cluster_creator to the aws-auth ConfigMap.

 Note: In the following resolution, cluster_creator is the IAM entity that creates the cluster in Amazon EKS.
-The user who you're granting access to is designated_user.
+The user who you grant access to is the designated_user.

 Resolution